Can you be in a wheelchair in assisted living?

 With this option help with medical care and everyday tasks is provided.
 However, round-the-clock care is often not possible.

-Another problem with this option is it that is extremely costly, making it out of reach for most people, especially long term.
+Another problem with this option is that it is extremely costly, making it out of reach for most people, especially long term.
 It is helpful for those who want to recover at home but need extra care after a hospital stay.

 3. Assisted Living Facility